nainarazz/is-series-good-react/README.md

 # movie-browser-react
-This is a react app that allows you to browse for movies and tv shows.
+This is a react side project that allows you to know if a tv serie is worth watching based on it's ratings.